richardgan36/Dogs-vs-Cats-Image-Classifier/README.md

 ## Usage

-Use dogsVcats.py to train the image classification model.
-Pass the filepath of your training images to the
+Use dogsVcats_train.py to train the image classification model.
+Pass the filepath of your training images to the global variable `FILEPATH`, then run the program.